Columbia County, New York: Government and politics

 Voters in Columbia County since the mid-19th century have mostly elected Republicans to office.
 But from 1996 to 2007, new voter registrations by Democrats have outpaced those by Republicans by a margin of 4 to 1.
+Democrats have been able to win the county in every presidential election since 1996, with Joe Biden's 57% of the vote in 2020 being the highest for a Democrat in the county since 1964.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 648 sqmi, of which 635 sqmi is land and 14 sqmi (2.1%) is water.

 Columbia County is in the southeast south-to-central part of New York State, southeast of Albany and immediately west of the Massachusetts border.
 The western border is the Hudson River.

 The landscapes of the county were among the scenes depicting by the Hudson River School, a mid-19th century art movement.

 The terrain is gentle, rolling hills, rising sharply into the Taconic and Berkshire Mountains along the state line.
 To the west lie the Hudson River and the Catskill Mountains.